dalealleshouse/software-simplicity/README.md

         (Complexity = (number of edges) - (number of nodes) + 2)
 - The most common accepted limit is 10, but it's just a guideline
-    * For those fascinated by Psychology, look up *The Magic Number 7, Plus or Minus Two* for some insight into this number
+    * For those fascinated by Psychology, look up *The Magic Number 7, Plus or Minus Two* for some insight into that number
 - Many attempts to improve:
     * LCOM4
     * NPath
     * Coupling Ratio - ratio between efferent & total coupling
-    * Coupling and Cohesion of modules
+    * etc...

 Measuring software complexity is an ongoing academic pursuit (some would even call it a holy grail).
 The subject is WAY to deep to give it justice here.

 Most controversial of all complexity reduction techniques.
-However, its' the **ONLY** technique that has actual empirical data attached to it.
+However, its' the **ONLY** technique that is backed by actual empirical data.
 - 1989 - Software Defect Prevention Using McCabe's Complexity Metric by William
     T. Ward found "64% statistical correlation between cyclomatic complexity and defect density"

+Automated Complexity measures are easy and IMPORTANT.
+Ignore them at your own peril.
+They encourage things like (non-exhaustive):
+- Simple logic
+- Small functions
+- Modular design

+Automated measure are not perfect.
+There are some shortcomings because they:
+- Overly focused on Algorithmic Complexity
+- Can not access how easy software is for a human to understand.

+   our intellectual powers are rather geared to master static relations and that our powers to visualize processes evolving in time are relatively poorly developed.
+For that reason we should do (as wise programmers aware of our limitations) our utmost to shorten the conceptual gap between the static program and the dynamic process, to make the correspondence between the program (spread out in text space) and the process (spread out in time) as trivial as possible.

+Keep data together is easy to understand
 On the down side, in spite of the many advantages, automated measures can never truly access how easy software is for a human to understand.
+Algorithmic complexity doesn't access even simple things such as meaningful variable names.
+Additionally,
+Therefore, it's never a good idea to impose oppressive controls based on automated complexity measures.

 > Key Concept:
 >